Television licence: Walloon region

 From 1 January 2018, the licence fee in the Walloon region (encompassing the French and German-speaking communities) was abolished.
-Licences in effect at that remained payable until their period was up but were not be renewed after that period.
+Licences in effect at that remained payable until their period was up but were not renewed after that period.

 The licence fee in Belgium's Walloon region was €100.00 for a television and €0.00 for a radio in a vehicle.
 One licence was needed per household with a functional television receiver, regardless of the number, but each car with a radio had to have a separate car radio licence.
 Household radios did not require a licence.
 The money raised by the fee was used to fund Belgium's French and German public broadcasters (RTBF and BRF respectively).
 The television licence fee was paid by people with surnames beginning with a letter between A and J between 1 April and 31 May inclusive, and those with surnames beginning with a letter between K and Z paid between 1 October and 30 November inclusive.
 People with certain disabilities were exempt from paying the fee.
 Hotels and similar lodging establishments paid an additional fee of €50.00 for each additional functional TV receiver and paid between 1 January and 1 March inclusive.